rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 .net client
 -----------
 bug fixes
-- fix race condition during connection.close
+- fix race condition that can cause spurious SocketErrors to be thrown during connection.close

 management plugin
 -----------------